jarhat/CashyOS-Live-ISO/README.md

 $ ./buildiso.sh -h
 Usage: buildiso [options]
     -c                 Disable clean work dir
-    -r                 Disable building in RAM on systems with more than 23GB RAM -w                 Remove build directory (not the ISO) after ISO file is built -h                 This help
+    -h                 This help
     -p <profile>       Buildset or profile [default: desktop] -v                 Verbose output to log file, show profile detail (-q)